xmidt-org/docs/content/docs/operating/getting_started/petasos.md

     - http://TALARIA_HOSTNAME:PRIMARY_PORT
     - http://TALARIA_HOSTNAME:PRIMARY_PORT
 ```
-Where HOSTNAME is your DNS record, docker container, or ip address listening on the
+Where TALARIA_HOSTNAME is your Talaria DNS record, docker container, or ip address listening on the
 PRIMARY_PORT.

 _**NOTE**_: if you have domain or host certificates available, we recommend